13 Best Songs About Respect Of All Time

 13. “Show Some Respect” By Sting

-To wrap up our list, we’re giving you Sting with his 2013 hit, “Show Some Respect.”
-This song takes a different approach as it’s about the dying English shipyard industry.
+To continue our list, we’re giving you Sting with his 2013 hit, “Show Some Respect.”
+This song takes a different approach as it is about the dying English shipyard industry.

 In the first line of the lyrics, the singer implores, “Show some respect on this deck for the dear departed.”
 He further calls on his brothers in the shipyard to come together and continue the work they began.